 Homeowners can easily access this information here to survey the best rates of installing solar panels for their homes.

 NEM is a scheme introduced by the Energy Ministry to encourage Malaysia’s renewable energy uptake.
 Under this scheme, users will consume the electricity generated from the solar PV installation first, and any excess will be exported and sold back to TNB on a “one-on-one” offset basis following the TNB tiered tariff rates effective from 1 January 2019, in place of the previous scheme, which had a displacement cost of 31 sen per kilowatt hour (kWh).

-This would mean that every 1kWh exported to the grid will be offset against 1kWh consumed from the grid under the new changes.
+A new change would offset every 1kWh exported to the grid with 1kWh consumed.
 Hence, solar energy producers under the NEM are now selling and purchasing electricity at the same price.
 Consequently, solar power producers are very likely to have a higher return on investment.

-The more capacity (kWh) a solar panel has, the more electricity it can harness.
+Generally, solar panels can harness more electricity if they have a larger capacity (kWh).
 As the Net Energy Metering (NEM) programme lets users generate solar energy and earn from it, it is a greener and more effective energy management system that allows users to enjoy a reduction in their electricity bills by using the solar energy generated from their solar PV for their consumption.

 Since NEM’s introduction in 2016, the quota allocation was 500 megawatts (MW) up to 2020 for qualified applicants to adopt the use of solar PV systems.

 Feed-in tariff (FiT)